 So even though you can, it has it's challenges and disadvantages.
 Let's start at the beginning of what day trading is all about.
 If you're familiar will all the basics, scroll deeper to the million dollar question and we'll cut to the chase.

-Did you know they charge zero commission for US stock, options, and cryptocurrency trading?
+Did you know RH charges zero commission for US stock, options, and cryptocurrency trading?
 You'd be hard pressed to find that anywhere else.
 For the first time trader with limited funds, that’s a big deal because commissions can quickly eat up your gains.
-It's easier to grow a small account with a free commission broker.
+It's easier to grow a small account with a (truly) free commission broker.

 Nonetheless, the pressing question is: can you day trade on Robinhood?
-Or better yet, should you day trade on Robinhood?
+Or better yet, should you day trade on it?

 Day trading is a trading style that's quite attractive to people; especially new traders.
 You get in and out of a trade on the same day.

 It can be within seconds, minutes or hours.
 But it has to be within the same stock market trading day.
 Otherwise it becomes a swing trade, or an investment.

 When the markets are in turmoil, sometimes day trading is your best option; especially if you don't trade options.

 Those quick moves can be easier to find than long term setups.
 However, don't force trades just because.
 Only take the play that's there.
 If there isn't one, don't trade.